scollovati/api-scripts/create-channels/README.md

 * `PARENT_ID`: The category ID under which new channels will be created.
 Usually this is the "channels" category in your MediaSpace instance.
 * `MEDIA_SPACE_BASE_URL`: The base URL of your MediaSpace instance, usually ending in `/channel/`.
 Example: `https://mediaspace.ucsd.edu/channel/`.
 This is so the output CSV has an accurate channel URL.
 * `FULL_NAME_PREFIX`: The category path prefix used to identify existing channels (e.g. `MediaSpace>site>channels>`)

+All of these are set as environment variables in your `.env` file.

 ## Features